zeroSteiner/king-phisher/INSTALL.md

 # Install ![GitHub Downloads][downloads-status]
-## TLDR Windows Install
-Only King Phisher Client is supported on windows.
+King Phisher Server is only supported on Linux.
+King Phisher Client is supported on Windows and Linux.

-Download the Latest MSI from the releases page.
-- [Releases page][releases]
+[Supported Linux Operating Systems][operating-systems]

+For Windows Download the [Latest Release Here][releases]

 ## TLDR Linux Install
 This is for Quick Reference, for additional information read [Linux Install Steps](#linux-install-steps).